The Nordic-Ville of Bengal – Serampore of Hooghly

 The locals are quite friendly, so a little inquiry will land you to a semi-ruined arched gate.
 On entering you will see standing the courthouse or the old court as the locals call it.
 The building used to be the major seat of Danish power in Bengal and one could easily imagine what it would have looked like during the glorious era of the place.

-The building overlooks a big ground which once might have been gardens with pathways and parking spaces for horse carriages of the Danish colonists.
+The building overlooks a big ground which once might have been a garden with pathways and parking spaces for horse carriages of the Danish colonists.

 A little walk from there will take you to another major landmark of Serampore, the St. Olav’s Church.
 Built around 1806, the church has been recently renovated as a part of a joint restoration initiative by the Government of West Bengal and the Government of Denmark.